Last Updated October 14th, 2021

 Although rarely fatal, hydrangeas can be poisonous.
-Whether we have small children with 2 legs or 4 legs we always worry about them ingesting things that might make them sick.
+Whether you have small children with 2 legs or 4 legs we always worry about them ingesting things that might make them sick.
 With children we worry about small toys, medications and other items such as plants.
 With our furry 4 legged children we worry more about them eating our plants because they are curious creatures and while there are many plants that aren’t poisonous to them, there are just as many that can cause serious illnesses or unfortunately death.

 Hydrangeas are not edible and are poisonous to cats, dogs and horses.
 All parts of the plant are poisonous because they contain cyanogenic glycoside.
 Some of the clinical signs you will include diarrhea, vomiting, and or depression.
 Cyanide intoxication is usually rare but can cause more stomach issues although you should always seek the advice of a veterinarian immediately, even if they are not showing any signs of being ill.